philthephatman/awesome-hacking-lists/udpsec.md

 - [docker-arm](https://github.com/alexellis/docker-arm) - Build Docker and Swarm on an ARM SoC like the Raspberry Pi
 - [docker](https://github.com/filerun/docker) - FileRun Docker Image
 - [docker-pan](https://github.com/jae-jae/docker-pan) - Docker:Filerun+AriaNg+Aria2,Personal cloud disk 搭建个人的可离线云盘
-- [CharlesScripts](https://github.com/the0demiurge/CharlesScripts) - My awesome scripts for Ubuntu Gnome latest LTS.
+- [CharlesScripts](https://github.com/the0demiurge/CharlesScripts) - My awesome scripts for Arch Linux or Ubuntu Gnome latest LTS.
 - [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS infrastructure.
 - [docker-vulnerability-environment](https://github.com/MyKings/docker-vulnerability-environment) - Use the docker to build a vulnerability environment
+- [docker_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker technologies, with real DevOps practice!
 - [whois.sh](https://github.com/benzBrake/whois.sh) - A extended whois client written by shell.
 - [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [Vultr-SS-Firewall](https://github.com/ugukkylbklaom/Vultr-SS-Firewall) - 一整套网络加速方案(SS)，速度，安全，便捷 面面俱到，操作简单，适合非IT专业人士